kajima-yv/faceRecog-attendanceSys/README.md

 # faceRecog-attendanceSys

-This is a college assignment project of Face Recognition based Attendance System
+This is a college project of Face Recognition based Attendance System

 ## Getting Started